 Coleman’s career in the nuclear industry spans almost forty years, including his time with the Army Nuclear Defense Laboratory.
 Following his military tour, he began work with a small firm of just fifteen people, then called Science Applications, Inc. He would devote more than thirty-five years of dedicated leadership to what became known as SAIC, serving in multiple roles and ending at his retirement as vice president of Science Applications Internal Corporation, which grew to more than 40,000 employees.

 He has spent many years on the Board of Advisors for the Tickle College of Engineering and has given generous service in multiple capacities to UT.

 In 1974, Hash Hashemian earned his first degree from Iran University with a BS in Physics.
-His educational and professional career took him to the United States, where he earned his MS degree in Nuclear Engineering at the University of Tennessee, Knoxville.
+His educational and professional career took him to the United States, where he earned his MS degree in Nuclear Engineering at UT.